viniremigio/ml-infra-sagemaker/README.md

-# Sagemaker infrastructure
+# SageMaker infrastructure

-**Goal**: Create a straightforward template to instantiate Sagemaker as a MLOps platform
+**Goal**: Create a straightforward template to provision **AWS SageMaker** using infrastructure as Code

 ## S3 Backend

-You first need to create a S3 bucket and then reference it in *backend.tf*
+You first need to create a S3 bucket and then reference it in *backend.tf* file:

 ```
 mv terraform_backend.template backend.tf